 Where are oxygen depletion sensors used?

-Oxygen depletion sensors (ODS) are commonly found on vent-free heaters and fireplaces.
+Oxygen depletion sensors (ODS) are used on virtually all modern vent-free heaters and fireplaces.
 The sensor is designed to shut off the fuel if the oxygen level in the room drops from 21% (normal air) to 18.5% oxygen by volume or below.
 The reduction in oxygen triggers a thermocouple which closes the gas valve.
 As a result, the heater is starved of gas and will shut off automatically.

 Beginning in 1980, all ANSI certified vent-free units require an ODS.
 Gas and vent-free heater and fireplace manufacturers are proud of their record of no recorded deaths attributed to lack of oxygen when their heaters were used.